emilianodellacasa/ruby-asterisk/README.md

 # RAMI

-This gem add support to tour ruby or rails projects to Asterisk Manager Interface
+This gem add support to your Ruby or RubyOnRails projects to Asterisk Manager Interface

 There was a project with the same name, but it appears to be discontinued so I decided to start a new project